Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_9.md

 ros2 topic pub -r 10 (topic name)
 ```
 rate of publishing 10hz here
-say you have 2 publishers publishing at different rates , the receiver / subscriber will receive the data in that rate only , say one publisher is publishing at 10hz and other at 20 hz the publisher publishing at 20hz will send more data than 10hz puublisher , this helps in having different publisher publihs at different rates
+say you have 2 publishers publishing at different rates , the receiver / subscriber will receive the data in that rate only , say one publisher is publishing at 10hz and other at 20 hz the publisher publishing at 20hz will send more data than 10hz puublisher , this helps in having different publisher publish at different rates

 ### remaping a topic at runtime